actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 <p style="color:black;">

 Effective interest rate (per unit time, i.e. 10% per annum) tells us that the end of a time period, the fund $X_t$ will grow by 10% to $X_{t+1}$.
-Essentially, we can consider this as a simple interest rate where we assume that the interest is paid at the end of the year (in arrears), which can be visualized by the formula below.
+Essentially, we can consider this as a simple interest rate where we assume that the interest is paid at the end of the year.
+This can be visualized by the formula below.

 $$
 X_1 = X_0(1+i)
 $$

 <p style="color:black;">
 	However, this concept is quite flawed in it's essence.
 Sure, it is easy and more understandable for the normal person to assume that the interest will be paid out at the end of year in our example for instance.
 However, in this concept of effective interest rates, we are not able to calculate the growth of a fund $X_t$ at any time between that one time period (i.e. calculating the fund at $t=0.06$ between $0<t<1$) except for the amount at the end of the time period.
+Thus, this interest rate concept is regarded as <em style="font-style:bold;">discrete</em> in nature.
 Essentially, the fund amount in any $t$ between $0<t<1$ will therefore still remain at the original amount of $X_t$ because at $t=0.06$, we have not received the interest yet at $t=0.06$ based on this concept.
 This assumption can or cannot be true - we do not know.
 Let's take an example where this isn't true.
 We open a savings account that gives us interest of 3.5% per annum.
 Sure, we can assume that at the end of the year the fund in our savings will rise by 3.5%.
 But, also logically speaking, we know that at every second, minute, hour within that one year, interest is building up.
 Yet, we are not able to calculate them simply by using effective interest rates.

 <p style="color:black;">
 	This concept thus can be handy if actuaries are only interested in cashflows only at certain time periods.
 But in some cases, actuaries can be expected to calculate fund growth in much more specific periods, such as within seconds, minutes, or hours.
 But, this concept of effective interest rates will not be able to fulfill such task.
 Now comes the question, which type of interest rate can do this?